-Furthermore, the tastes of the time varied, and you could conceivably hear all of these songs (except for McLean’s, of course) played on AM Radio during the same hour.
+Furthermore, the tastes of the time varied.
+So you could conceivably hear all of these songs (except for McLean’s) played on AM Radio during the same hour.

-The Skyliners’ Since I Don’t Have You– for the ending, I wanted a bittersweet love song, the kind of song that people play when they’re lonely.
+The Skyliners’ Since I Don’t Have You– for the ending, I wanted a bittersweet love song.
+This would represent the kind of song that people play when they’re lonely.

 So for a series opener in particular, I think the story works well.
 And I like how it kicks things off.
-Because this is a rather different series from In Between Days, and so not everything can be mined for more stories like that one.
+Because this series differs from In Between Days, not everything can be mined for more stories like that one.
 Still, the beginning feels auspicious to me.

 I wanted a character who would be paranoid, itchy and dangerous.
 And I wanted him to be a healer, too, a paradox.
 I further decided that he would be a combination of human, Klingon and Xindi sloth.
 The sloth part would make him paranoid.
 The Klingon part would make him physically powerful.
 And the human part would make him all-too emotionally vulnerable.

 I stumbled across his surname quite by accident (and nearly literally), as I used to walk in an area where a Toyota Yaris always seemed to be parked.

 It was not due to any great affection I had for this vehicle.
 Rather, I just liked the combination of letters.
 As I sometimes do for foreign or alien names, I did a bit of brainstorming/free associating with sounds.
 Yarin, apparently, is Turkish for tomorrow, a fitting surname for a character who lives and dies in the thirty-first and thirty-second centuries.